CedricBeausseron/Resources/packages/package1/README.md

 - copyHtml

 ## Sass & CSS
-Merge all CSS and Sass Files, then compress it to make a .min.css file
+Merge all CSS and Sass files, then compress it to make a .min.css file
 ### Related functions
 - copyCss

 ## JavaScript
-Merge all Javascript files, then compress it to make a .min.js file
+Merge all JavaScript files, then compress it to make a .min.js file
 ### Related functions
 - copyJs